Jordan Hayes: Personal life

 Jordan Hayes was born in Montreal and grew up in Aylmer, Quebec.

 Her favourite sport was soccer.
 She even played in the AAA boys league between the ages of 13 and 16.

 In college, she originally studied in a "pre-med type program" before transferring to the theatre program.

 She had just moved to Los Angeles, California, U.S.A. shortly before she auditioned for Helix.
 Once she got the role, she moved back to Montreal.

 Career

 Hayes debuted as an actress in the 2008 short film Dissolved Girl.
 Though not intentional, a lot of her work has been in the horror and sci-fi genre.

 Her guest television appearances include Nikita, Being Erica, Flashpoint, The Firm, Air Emergency and Transporter: The Series.

 Her breakout role was Dr. Sarah Jordan on Helix.
 The television series premiered on Showcase in Canada and Syfy in the U.S., in January, 2014 and ran for two seasons before cancellation.

 In 2013, she made a directorial debut with the short film Lay Over, which she also wrote, edited and starred in.
 The film was made by a group of actors from Canada.
 She has also directed and written a second short film titled Ten Speed.

-In 2016 she has been cast for the USA Network-pilot Poor Richard's Almanack.
+In 2016 she was cast for the USA Network-pilot Poor Richard's Almanack.